 Thus, while losing a small portion of the case, the employee gets to push ahead with discovery and toward trial.
 While an employer may try to claim a small victory, it is not.
 As long as the employee still has any claims left, he or she has options to get to the end goal.
 At the end of the day, the employee should not care whether he or she is awarded wrongful termination damages base on race or gender or national origin.
 The damages are the same.
 The accountability for the employer is the same.
 A win is a win.

 If you are searching “I need a lawyer because I have been wrongfully fired or terminated;” or “I have been discriminated against or harassed based on my” race, national origin, gender, age, religion or disability; or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I do I find the best employment discrimination lawyer in Ohio”, “What should I do if I was fired today because I am pregnant or I am black?”
 “My boss called me nigger and fired me; how do I sue for being wrongfully fired?” or “I was fired for no reason”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.